sectorsedgecommunity/mapping-docs/docs/gettingstarted.md

     <span><i>Map folder example</i></span>
 </div>

 When you have these files ready, the **upload** button will light up.
-Select a visibility (private, friends only, public) and then click the upload button.
+Select a visibility (private, friends only, unlisted, public) and then click the upload button.

 <img src="./public/uploadbutton.png" alt="Upload button"/>
 <div style="justify-content: center; display: flex; margin-top:10px; font-size: 13px; margin-bottom: 40px">